King Rocks Wind Farm

 About the project

-The King Rocks Wind Farm will have the potential to generate up to 150 megawatts of renewable energy from up to 30 turbines installed across the 3,000 hectare site.
-These turbines will be some of the largest in Western Australia reaching as high as 240 metres at the tip of the blade and 150 metres to the top of the turbine tower.
+The King Rocks Wind Farm will generate up to 105 megawatts of renewable energy from 17 turbines installed across the 3,000 hectare site.
+These turbines will be around 206 metres tall at the tip of the blade, comprising a 115 metre tower and 80 metres blade.
 The site was selected due to its proximity to Western Power’s electricity transmission lines, strong overnight wind and access to predominantly cleared, freehold agricultural land which is well suited to a wind farm development.

-The project is expected to take approximately two years from the time the construction partner is appointed to operations commencing.
+The project is expected to take approximately two years to construct.
 Up to 200 jobs will be created during construction of the wind farm and where practicable, the construction partner will seek to engage locally.

-Wind turbine infrastructure, including blades up to 90 metres long, will be transported by road from Bunbury Port to the wind farm site.
+Wind turbine infrastructure, including the 80 metre blades, will be transported by road from Bunbury Port to the wind farm site.
 Measures will be put in place to minimise disruption to road traffic.
-More details will be communicated closer to the date
+More details will be communicated closer to the date.

 Construction accommodation